Text2Motion: From Natural Language Instructions to Feasible Plans: Experiments

 \subsection{Large language model}

-We use two language models, both of which were accessed through the OpenAI API: i) \texttt{text-davinci-003}, a variant of the InstructGPT \cite{ouyang2022training} language model family which is finetuned from GPT-3 with human feedback and ii) the Codex model \cite{chen2021evaluating} (specifically, \texttt{code-davinci-002)}.
-To generate task plans for the \hm{} method, we empirically found \texttt{text-davinci-003} to be the most capable for \hm{}'s task plan generation queries and thus use it for that purpose.
-For all other queries, we use \texttt{code-davinci-002} in our experiments as they were found to be reliable.
-We do not train the LLMs in any way and use only few shot prompting.
+We use two pretrained language models, both of which were accessed through the OpenAI API: i) \texttt{text-davinci-003}, a variant of the InstructGPT \cite{ouyang2022training} language model family which is finetuned from GPT-3 with human feedback and ii) the Codex model \cite{chen2021evaluating} (specifically, \texttt{code-davinci-002)}.
+For the \sh{} planner, we empirically found \texttt{text-davinci-003} to be the most capable at open-ended generation of skill sequences.
+For all other queries, we use \texttt{code-davinci-002} as it was found to be reliable.
+We do not train or finetune the LLMs and only use few shot prompting.